kconner/KMCGeigerCounter/README.md

 Or copy KMCGeigerCounter.h, KMCGeigerCounter.m, and KMCGeigerCounterTick.aiff into your project.

-You should remove KMCGeigerCounter before shipping to the App Store.

 ## Usage

 In your `UIApplicationDelegate`, switch the tool on when your app is active: